tylerlong/cvanalyze_heroku_addon_doc/README.md

 CV Analyzing (also known as Resume Analyzing, CV Parsing, Resume Parsing, CV Extraction, Resume Extraction) is the conversion of free-form resume into structured information suitable for storage, reporting and manipulation by a computer.

 CV Analyze simultaneously and automatically converts every CV/social media profile into a complete candidate profile in your own system, saving up to 99.9% time in the administrative processing of applications.
+Here is the website for CV Analyze: http://www.cvanalyze.com

 CV Analyze is accessible via a restful API and has supported client libraries for Ruby, Python, Java, Node.js, Scala, Play!, Grails, Clojure...etc.

+## Notice

+CV Analyze currently ONLY support Chinese Resumes!
+We will support English resumes in the near future!

 ## Provisioning the add-on